Chapter 47, Arch Angel GabrielElizabeth Lin Johnson

 Never should have belittled hubby for his suspicions, but what could I do?
 Never picked losers, well, Daryl, hubby would put Daryl in the loser category.
 Oh, God Paul!

 Gabriel continued.
-Once her anger subsided, his wife admitted her affair.
-She needed love, had found it at last and told Gabriel she loved him but not romantically anymore.
-She told him she wanted time to figure things out, then listed his many faults.
+Once her anger subsided, his wife admitted her affair, said she needed love, had found it at last and told Gabriel she loved him but not romantically anymore, and told him she wanted time to figure things out after listing his many faults.

 During affairs, hubby was always first for me.
 No, how about Edward?